Power Manager lets you automate sophisticated tasks and improve your Mac's power management.

 Build on events using the advanced editor.
 Create with the Schedule Assistant, then customise with the Event Editor.

 Multiple User Savvy

 Power Manager is computer centric.
 Multiple users can log in and out without affecting your schedule.
-Works even when no-one is logged in.
+The Scheduler continues to run even when no-one is logged in.

 Power Manager integrates into macOS’s authentication and authorisation infrastructure via Pluggable Authentication Modules (PAM).
 By default, only administrators can create or change schedules.

 Make sure your events get the user’s attention.
 Pending events count down in the menubar.
 A notification provides ample warning giving users a chance to prepare or respond.

 Keep track of your schedule with the status menu.
 Performing, pending, and on-demand events are always close by.

 Power Manager works with macOS’s Dark Mode to tone down the interface and let your content stand out.